 On November 25, 1974, patients at the Rio Piedras Psychiatric Hospital (RPPH) in San Juan, Puerto Rico, filed a class action lawsuit under 42 U.S.C. §1983 against the Commonwealth of Puerto Rico in the U.S. District Court for the District of Puerto Rico.
 The plaintiffs, represented by Puerto Rico Legal Services and the Civil Action and Education Corporation, asked the court for declaratory and injunctive relief, alleging that their constitutional rights had been violated by overcrowding, inadequacies in the physical facilities, lack of security for personal belongings, lack of pillows, poor laundry service, unpleasant odors, insufficient therapeutic treatment, insufficient staffing, inadequate classification standards, and discrimination on the basis of geographical origin.
 The plaintiffs also alleged that the defendants would place them naked in isolation rooms, which lacked toilet facilities.
 Amicus Curae in the case included the National Alliance for the Mentally Ill, the Comite De Convergencia Por La Salud Mental En Puerto Rico, and the Colegio De Medicos Cirujanos De Puerto Rico.

 On June 3, 1977, the court issued a consent decree and closed the case.
-The decree detailed 86 standards that the parties stipulated would be observed at RPPH in the future, and it included short term plans to remove the mentally retarded and other long term patients who didn't require hospitalization to the Cayey and Bayamon Psychosocial and Rehabilitation Centers.
+The decree detailed 86 standards that the parties stipulated would be observed at RPPH in the future, and it included short term plans to remove patients with intellectual disabilities, as well as other long term patients who didn't require hospitalization to the Cayey and Bayamon Psychosocial and Rehabilitation Centers.
 It also included the placement of additional patients in a foster care home program.
 The decree contained no express provisions that any of the 86 standards would be effectuated at any other facility than RPPH.

 There was little activity in the case for seven years.
 On February 8, 1985, the district court (Judge Hector Manuel Laffitte) appointed Dr. David Helfeld as Special Master in the case, charging him to report back to the court on the progress of the defendants.
 On August 10, 1987, in response to the Special Master's report detailing the overcrowding at RPPH, the district court (Judge Laffitte) ordered that 144 patients be transferred to the Guerrero facility, noting that the patients should receive care and treatment consistent with the 86 stipulations in the original consent decree.